-The computer analyzes the signals of a helmet Emotiv EPOC (by the Australian company Emotiv) which allows users to play video games with mental commands, instead of joystick.
+The computer analyzes the signals of a helmet Emotiv EPOC (by the Australian company Emotiv) which allows users to play video games with mental commands, instead of a joystick.

-Anyway, at present there are no plans to produce the mind-controlled skateboard on a commercial scale.
+Anyway, at present, there are no plans to produce the mind-controlled skateboard on a commercial scale.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.